Assets

 To manually add an asset in Auterion Suite:

-For shared assets, you can assign the asset to one or more vehicles from the vehicle page, as described inAssigning Assets to Vehicles.
+2. For **shared assets**, you can assign the asset to one or more vehicles from the **vehicle page**, as described in[#assigning-assets-to-vehicles](#assigning-assets-to-vehicles "mention").

 To view more details about an asset, click it in the Assets table.
 This opens the asset detail page, which shows tracked flights, notes, and, for batteries, battery health information.